mvolkmann/blog/src/flutter.md

   - At "Select Environment" prompt, select "Dart & Flutter".
   - This gives the error "Unable to find a destination matching the provided destination specifier".

+Only Xcode option #1 has worked for me.
+All the options options take a couple of minutes to complete.

 To run a Flutter app on an iPhone wirelessly: